Splutox/OsTicket--Post-Installation-Config./README.md

 </p>

 <h1>osTicket - Post-Install Configuration</h1>
-An easy to follow tutorial on the post-install configuration of the open-source help desk ticketing system osTicket.<br />
+An easy-to-follow tutorial on the post-install configuration of the open-source help desk ticketing system osTicket.<br />